 The table stand must be ordered separately at a hefty price of €1000 significantly adding to the €8250 of the stainless steel variety.
 Buying it with a €16,100 rose gold version seems to be a better deal.

-As to the collection itself, it will be almost identical to the Master Memovox Alarm we have reported on Monday but will have its central dial marked with 24 cities of the world ranging from Moscow to Paris to Dhaka to Sydney just to name a few.
+As to the collection itself, it will be almost identical to the 2009 Master Memovox Alarm but will have its central dial marked with 24 cities of the world ranging from Moscow to Paris to Dhaka to Sydney just to name a few.
 Frankly speaking, I still can’t grasp the practical purpose of this.

 Photos: Jaeger-LeCoultre and KronosBlog

 Price range: €8250 for stainless steel and €16,100 for a version in rose gold

 Movement: Jaeger-LeCoultre Calibre JLC 956, in-house, Swiss Made

 Functions: Hours, minutes, central seconds, date, alarm, second time-zone (GMT)